 Market Risk.
 The values of the Fund's holdings could decline generally or could underperform other investments.
 In addition, there is a risk that policy changes by the U.S. Government, Federal Reserve, and/or other government actors could cause volatility in global financial markets, negative sentiment and higher levels of Fund redemptions, which could have a negative impact on the Fund and could result in losses.
 Geopolitical and other risks, including environmental and public health risks may add to instability in world economies and markets generally.
 Changes in value may be temporary or may last for extended periods.
 Further, the Fund is susceptible to the risk that certain investments may be difficult or impossible to sell at a favorable time or price.
 Market developments may also cause the Fund's investments to become less liquid and subject to erratic price movements.
-Such market developments may also cause the Fund to encounter difficulties in timely honoring redemptions, especially if market events cause an increased incidence of shareholder redemptions.

 Large Capitalization Company Risk.
 Investments in large capitalization companies may go in and out of favor based on market and economic conditions and may underperform other market segments.
 Some large capitalization companies may be unable to respond quickly to new competitive challenges and attain the high growth rate of successful smaller companies, especially during extended periods of economic expansion.
-As such, returns on investments in stocks of large capitalization companies could trail the returns on investments in stocks of small and mid-capitalization companies.
+As such, returns on investments in stocks of large capitalization companies.